MileHacker Logo

 • Criticizing Islam, the Sultan, or the Regal Family is highly sensitive instead of done.

-• Avoid any public displays of affection for LGBTQ+ individuals.
+• Avoid any public displays of affection for INDIVIDUALS from the lgbtq+ community.

 Personal Safety